How to Stop Automatic Updates in WordPress with One Click

 To set it manually, you’d SSH into your server, open wp-config.php, and add:

-define('AUTOMATIC_UPDATER_DISABLED', true);Then repeat that for every WordPress site you manage.
-And remember which ones you’ve changed.
-And make sure nobody reverts the change during a WordPress upgrade.
+define('AUTOMATIC_UPDATER_DISABLED', true);Then repeat that for every WordPress site you manage, remember which ones you’ve changed, and make sure nobody reverts the change during a WordPress upgrade.

 For a single site, it’s a two-minute task.
 For 30 sites, it’s a headache.
 For 200 sites, it’s a full afternoon.

-How mySites.guru disables automatic updates in one click
+How does mySites.guru disable WordPress automatic updates in one click?

 mySites.guru’s WordPress Configuration audit reads AUTOMATIC_UPDATER_DISABLED from wp-config.php on every connected site during each snapshot.
 If auto-updates are still enabled, the audit flags it.